All posts

 1. Anchoring the Habit

 This is about eliminating Decision Fatigue.
-If a user has to ask, “Should I run today?”, they’ve already lost — the brain wastes energy deciding whether to run.
-By removing the daily “choice,” we turn a high-effort decision into an automatic habit.
+If a user has to ask, “Should I run today?”, they’ve already lost.
 When your calendar says “Tuesday = Intervals”, your brain stops negotiating and starts preparing.

 The Feature: A dedicated calendar view that anchors workouts to specific days of the week rather than abstract “Day 1, Day 2” lists.